wnetking/redmine-extends/readme.md

 - [x] Moving the layout of the task page (Issue).
 - [x] Photos and videos in a modal window without opening a new tab.
 - [x] Additional menu items in the header.
+- [x] All feature has enable\disable setting in settings page
+- [x] Render settings in browser side panel

 ## Install from store